Speakers

 July 20, 2026, 10:15 am

-Fred Wu, MHS, PA-C
+Fred Wu, PhD, PA-C

-Fred Wu, MHS, PA-C has been an emergency medicine PA for 20 years.
+Fred Wu, PhD, PA-C has been an emergency medicine PA for 21 years.
 He is the founding program director of the Emergency Medicine PA Residency at the University of California San Francisco - Fresno and the Lead APP in the Department of Emergency Medicine.
 In addition to his clinical duties, Mr. Wu is also an educator and researcher with professional interests in medical education, EMS, wilderness medicine and emergency department operations.

 When Time Is Short: Rapid Recognition and Management of Genitourinary Emergencies